Phantom Quest Corp.

-Phantom Quest Corp. (幽幻怪社, Yūgen Kaisha) is a comedy/horror anime produced by Madhouse and Pioneer LDC.
+Phantom Quest Corp. (幽幻怪社, Yūgen Kaisha) is a comedy horror anime produced by Madhouse and Pioneer LDC.
 It was originally released as a four-episode original video animation (OVA) in Japan between August 25, 1994 and February 25, 1995.
 An English-dubbed version was released in North America by Pioneer (now Geneon Universal Entertainment) shortly thereafter.
 The plot of Phantom Quest Corp. revolves around Ayaka Kisaragi, the proprietor of a Shinjuku, Tokyo company dedicated to helping those in need of paranormal aid.
-The title is a play on words: Yūgen Gaisha (often written as You-Gen-Kai-Sya) means "limited liability company" in Japanese; but when written with different characters, the word yūgen can also mean "the occult."
+The title is a play on words: Yūgen Kaisha (often written as You-Gen-Kai-Sya) means "limited liability company" in Japanese; but when written with different characters, the word yūgen can also mean "the occult."
 The kanji 怪 means mysterious, but can also be read as Kai.
 Kaisha is typically written "会社".
 This further adds to the pun.

 In addition to the Phantom Quest Corp.
-OVA series, two soundtrack albums, a Japanese light novel, and a single-issue English manga also exist.
+OVA series, two soundtrack albums, a Japanese light novel, and a single-issue English comic also exist.
 Phantom Quest Corp. has been compared to the concurrent manga and anime Ghost Sweeper Mikami.
 The animation, comedy, and action sequences in Phantom Quest Corp. has been praised by critics.
 However, these same reviewers felt it lacked plot depth and character development due to its short length.

 Plot

 Ayaka Kisaragi is a beautiful woman descended from a long line of Japanese exorcists.
 However, bored with their traditions, she started her own business, Phantom Quest Corp.
 The headquarters of the company is Ayaka's quaint little family home, nestled between the skyscrapers of Shinjuku, Tokyo.
 Along with the traditional knowledge she possesses, Ayaka also uses very unconventional weapons while attacking ghosts and demons, including a lipstick case that turns into a laser sword and earrings that explode into spiritual energy.

-Although she is very competent with her skills, Ayaka's own bad habits (overindulgence in sake, karaoke, and shopping binges) often cut into the company's meager earnings and interfere with paying the various experts whose help she usually depends upon.
+Although Ayaka is very competent with her skills, her own bad habits (overindulgence in sake, karaoke, and shopping binges) often cut into the company's meager earnings and interfere with paying the various experts whose help she usually depends upon.
 Also, because of her drinking, she often sleeps in bed late, which her partner and business associate Mamoru Shimesu has to find creative ways of waking her up.
 Along the way, and with a little help from various spiritual specialists, Ayaka can usually be found battling vampires, poltergeists, and cutthroat competitors bent on driving her out of business.